Is Your Passport in Date? Check the New Passport Rules NOW!

 Well let’s go through this.

-Is her passport valid for at least 3 months after the date she intends to leave the EU?
+Is Sarah’s passport valid for at least 3 months after the date she intends to leave the EU?

-Was it issued within the previous 10 years on the date she entered the EU?
+Was it issued within the previous 10 years on the date before she entered the EU?

-The reason this is significant is because if both of the conditions were used simultaneously, you would come to the conclusion that the last possible travel would be 1st Aug 2023 – 3 months prior to the date where her passport would reach 10 years.
+The reason this is significant is because if both of the conditions were used simultaneously, you would come to the conclusion that Sarah’s last possible day to enter the EU would be 31st July 2024 – 3 months prior to the date when her passport would reach 10 years.

 Everything you need to know when applying for a new adult or child UK passport and how to pay the lowest price possible.